Reto Ziegler: International career

 Ziegler is a former youth international and was in the Switzerland U-17 squad that won the 2002 U-17 European Championships.

 Ziegler made his full debut for Switzerland in a 2006 FIFA World Cup qualification match against France on 26 March 2005, helping his team secure a point through a 0–0 draw at the Stade de France.
 He gained two more caps before drifting out of the frame and was not named to Switzerland's squad for the 2006 World Cup.

 For the Swiss U-21 team, he scored a late free-kick against the Netherlands in September 2008 to send Switzerland through to the play-off round of the 2009 UEFA European Under-21 Championship.

 On 19 November 2008, Ziegler scored his only senior goal for Switzerland, a powerful left-footed strike against Finland which won the Swiss the match, 1–0.
 He was selected for the 2010 World Cup squad.
 He started at left back and played the full 90 minutes in all three matches in the group stage.
 Switzerland did not advance out of the group.
 Ziegler was selected again for Switzerland's 2014 World Cup squad.
 This time, however, he did not appear in any matches.

 Personal life

 Ziegler's brother Ronald also played as a professional footballer, including for Swiss side ES FC Malley.

+He has been married to Swiss former alpine skier Elodie Rudaz since June 2017.
+The couple have two daughters.